 Calculating the Long-Term Debt to Total Capitalization Ratio

 Long-term debt is defined as an interest-bearing obligation owed for over 12 months from the date it was recorded on the balance sheet.
 It can be in the form of a banknote, a mortgage, debenture, etc. It is recorded on the balance sheet along with its interest rate and date of maturity.
 Total capitalization is the sum of long-term debt and all other types of equity, such as common stock and preferred stock.
-Total capitalization forms a company's capital structure and is sometimes computed as total assets less total liabilities.
+Total capitalization forms a company's capital structure and is sometimes computed as total assets minus total liabilities.

 The long-term debt to total capitalization ratio shows the extent to which long-term interest-bearing debt (such as bonds and mortgages) are used for the firm's permanent financing or the financial leverage of the company.
 On the flip side, it shows how much of the firm is financed by investor funds or equity.
-Thus, it allows investors to identify the amount of control utilized by a company and compare it to other companies in order to analyze the total risk experience of a particular company.
+Thus, it allows investors to identify the amount of control utilized by a company and compare it to other companies to analyze the total risk experience of a particular company.

 Calculating Long-Term Debt to Total Capitalization

 Long-term Debt / Long-term debt + Stockholder's Equity = ___ percent

-Let's look at the capital structure of company XYZ.
+Let's look at the capital structure of Company XYZ.
 They have long-term debt of $70,000 ($50,000 on their mortgage and the remaining $20,000 on equipment).
-They have assets amounting to $100,000, less the $70,000 in liabilities which gives them $30,000 in stockholder equity.
-Thus, their long-term debt to total capitalization ratio would be $70,000 / $100,000 = .7 percent
+They have assets totaling $100,000 and liabilities totaling $70,000, which results in $30,000 in stockholder equity.
+Thus, their long-term debt to total capitalization ratio would be $70,000 / $100,000 = .7 or 70%.

-If the long-term debt to capitalization ratio is greater than 1.0, it indicates that the business has more debt than capital which is a strong warning sign indicating financial weakness.
+If the long-term debt to capitalization ratio is greater than 1.0, it indicates that the business has more debt than capital, which is a strong warning sign indicating financial weakness.
 Any further debt beyond this point would increase the company's risk.

 A high long-term debt to capitalization ratio can also increase shareholders' return on equity because interest payments are tax deductible.
-However, it also reduces a company's financial flexibility and increases the risk of insolvency.
-A ratio less than 1.0 indicates that the business is healthy, is not having financial difficulties, and that its debt burden is within easily manageable levels.
+However, it also reduces a company's financial flexibility.
+A ratio less than 1.0 indicates that the business is healthy, is not having financial difficulties, and that its debt burden is within manageable levels.